hasanalrasyid/inline-fortran/README.md

   pass by reference, using Ptr, with intent $(y:inout:real) vector/array, with dimensions $vec(v:inout:real:(3,3))

+in case of array:
+we have to only consider single dimension array passing to each another function using dimension (\*).
+The question remains, can the dimension be recorded as another parameters? it should be... using reshape or dimension

 Todo:
 - running haskell subroutine inside fortran,
     CALL $fun(procHaskell(p1,p2,p3,..))